Andrew-Philpott/doctor/README.md

   * Output: Dentists in Portland that can treat a tooth ache.

 * _Spec: The program should be able to filter doctors based on location and name._
   * Input: Portland, Oregon.
-Bob Jason
+Bob Jason.
+  * Output: 5x Bob Jason.

+* _Spec: The program should be able to filter doctors based on location, medical issue, and name._
+  * Input: Portland, Oregon.
+Bob Jason.
+Tooth Ache.
-  * Output: Bob Jason
+  * Output: 1x Bob Jason.

 ## Setup/Installation Requirements
 _Clone this repository._